Quantitative K-Theory Related to Spin Chern Numbers: The log method

 The author wishes to thank Matt Hastings and Fredy Vides for discussions, both useful and entertaining.
-Also he wishes to thank Robert Israel and Nick Weaver for help via MathOverflow.
-This work was partially supported by a grant from the Simons Foundation (208723 to Loring).
+Also he wishes to thank Robert Israel and Nick Weaver for help via MathOverf\/low.
+Finally, thanks are due to the anonymous referees, whose suggestions improved the paper, especially Sections~\ref{sec:Bott-Index} and~\ref{sec:PfaffBott}.
+This work was partially supported by a~grant from the Simons Foundation (208723 to Loring).